CS636 Class 13 Intro to tomcat, JPA

 Persistent identity: PK val of row in DB: Typically a field(s) in the object

 Worry: We could end up with 2 Java objects with the same persistent id

 One thing the JPA runtime does is make sure there’s only one

 Changes in a Java object can happen anytime via method calls by program

 vs. Change in the persistence(row) via transactions

-These changes are not perfectly synchronized, so we end up with Java objects being “quasi-transactional”, not usually a problem in our case of short transactions related to individual service methods.
+These changes are not perfectly synchronized, so we end up with Java objects being “quasi-transactional”

 We have to tell JPA about a domain object before it can help us with persistence